 It's been a month now, and I ought to be used to it, and in many ways I am, but in surprisingly many ways I'm still not; I don't have a dog anymore.
 He got too old, and he got too sick, and tired, and uncomfortable, and he had to be put to sleep, back on the 28th of November.
 How does it feel?
 Terrible.

-Poetically enough, his heart was too large to carry on.
+It was an enlarged heart that did for him.
+Poetically enough, his heart was just too large for him to carry on.
 The photo above is taken on the last morning, before I headed out to work.
-I knew there was very little chance he'd be coming back from the vet's appointement later that day.
+I knew there was very little chance he'd be coming back from the vet's appointment later that day.
 We had a little conversation and I carefully explained to him that he was a very good dog.

 Of course he was actually a terrible dog.
 A brilliantly terrible one, as most dalmatians are born to be.
 He'd not really been himself for a couple of years, stumbling about and complaining about most things, but right up until the last couple of weeks he was coping mostly, and remained good company.
 In his prime though, that dog was an athlete, who used to literally fly, and if I open my mind's eye a little, that's what I can see, streaking around the Bristol countryside, barely controllable, raiding bins, and laughing at you, over his shoulder.

 I don't really know what to write.
 I have to write something though.
 This website, which has been knocking around for fifteen years or more, only really took initial form as a rudimentary 'blog' so I could share dog photos with his burgeoning fanbase.
 Most of that has bitrotted now, but when I feel better I would like to clean it up some.
 So I can't really even let go of him without marking some notice here.
 I don't need to trot out all of the anecdotes, they're probably dull and too personal.
 After all, outside of my immediate circles, he's just some bloke on the internet's dog.
 To me, and to some of his internet fans though, he's the best dog in the world.
 Every single word of that is true.